FAQs

 What should I do if I am considering cancelling a trip?

 If you are aware that you may have to cancel a planned trip the policy conditions require you to minimise the total cost of cancellation.
 For instance, you should also cease paying any further pre-paid travel costs that may not be refundable.
-Once you have decided to cancel you should contact airlines or other providers to request refunds.

 What is the Scheduled Transport Accident benefit?